Remote

 Technical Overview

 Extending above an existing garage can be an efficient way to add first-floor accommodation, but it introduces significant structural considerations.
-To ensure compliance with building regulations, it’s essential to utilize proper building regulations drawings during the planning phase.
+To ensure compliance with building regulations, it’s essential to utilize proper building regulations drawings during the planning phase, especially when developing architectural design and house extension plans that align with permitted development guidelines.

 Planning & Technical Considerations